 Think about other departments with whom you must interact as you do your work.
 What opportunities exist for improving the communication and workflows between you?
 What work problems are there within your department that your supervisor may allow you to analyze for possible solutions?
 (Even if your leader does not have any for you to look at, the fact that you asked can work wonders for your Teal plans.)
 What value would there be in people seeing you as a very valuable contributor to making their work life a little easier?

-If you can help others see you as helpful and interested in their success, too, as you search for your own, you will learn the critical habit of building alliances that will become more essential as you move up in the organization.
+If you can help others see you as helpful and interested in their success, too, as you search for

 What alliances have you developed so far in your workplace by being as helpful as possible?